JayxCodemax/JayxCodemax/README.md

 ---

 <p align="center">
   <sub>⚡ “First we make the circuit work.
-Then we make it <b>think</b>.” · Jayant Katariya · Arya College of Engineering & Research Centre, Jaipur, RTU Kota<br/>
+Then we make it <b>think</b>.” · Jayant Katariya · Arya College of Engineering, Jaipur, RTU Kota<br/>
   <a href="#-featured-projects">↑ jump to my pipeline</a> · <a href="SETUP.md">how this page was built</a> · last commit <img alt="last commit" src="https://img.shields.io/github/last-commit/JayxCodemax/JayxCodemax?style=flat-square&label=%20"/></sub>
 </p>